 The pursuit of meaning and immortality is seen in the Babylonian Epic of Gilgamesh.
-After many trials, Gilgamesh recovers the plant of immortality from the bottom of the sea.
-Lying on the shore after his return he falls asleep, and while he sleeps, a snake slithers by and eats the plant.
-Gilgamesh returns to Ur facing death, while the snake achieved immortality.
+After many trials, Gilgamesh recovers the plant of immortality, from the bottom of the sea.
+Lying on the shore, after his return he falls asleep and, while he sleeps, a snake slithers by, and eats the plant.
+Gilgamesh returns to Ur, facing death, while the snake achieved immortality.

-It is interesting to see in other myths how the snake was an obstacle for the hero who sought immortality, and for others, like the One Handed Girl, it is symbolises instinct and wisdom.
+It is interesting to see, in other myths, how the snake was an obstacle for the hero, who sought immortality and, for others, like the One-Handed Girl, it is symbolises instinct and wisdom.

-Fairy tales and folktales are curious things.
-Their roots may be thousands of years old and stretch across many countries and continents.
-The One Handed Girl is an African tale, but finds its relatives in Russia, where it is known as the Handless Maiden, and in Germany as the tale of the Maiden with the Silver Hands, as collected by the Grimm brothers.
+Fairy tales and folk-tales are curious things.
+Their roots may be thousands of years old, and stretch across many countries, and even continents.
+The One-Handed Girl is an African tale, but finds its relatives in Russia, where it is known as the Handless Maiden, and, in Germany, as the tale of the Maiden with the Silver Hands, as collected by the Grimm brothers.

-Without pulling the story apart, we could look at the snake as representing a return and acceptance of the earthly foundation of life, as well as wisdom and intuition.
-After time spent alone, here again we see the male and female characters being separated so that individual work can take place.
+Without pulling the story apart, we could look at the snake as representing a return to, and acceptance of, the earthly foundation of life, as well as wisdom and intuition, after time spent alone.
+Here, again, we see the male and female characters being separated, so that individual work can take place.

-It is during this second period of time alone in the forest that A’isha meets the snake, and later on her hand grows back.
+It is during this second period of time, alone in the forest, that A”isha meets the snake and, later on, her hand grows back.
 She can now be, symbolically, fully integrated with herself, and her relationship with her husband and child.
-Being internally whole is reflected in her hand which reminds of Kahlil Gibran’s beautiful words, that “when a man’s hand touches the hand of a woman, they both touch the heart of eternity.”
+Being internally whole is reflected in her hand, which reminds of Kahlil Gibran”s beautiful words, that: “when a man”s hand touches the hand of a woman, they both touch the heart of eternity.”

 At some point, we have all felt that we are missing something, that there is a barrier between us and those we love.
-Society has become over sexualised in the last century, and people have become afraid to touch, and through this fear of being misunderstood, or represented, we are lonelier than ever.
-I would say that this goes for men more than women, but we all need touch, each and every one of us.
+Society has become over-sexualised in the last century, and people have become afraid to touch and, through this fear of being misunderstood, or misrepresented, we are lonelier than ever.
+I would say that this goes for men, more than women, but we all need touch, each and every one of us.

-Touch in the form of hugs helps reduce stress, lowers blood pressure, elevates mood, and may enhance immune function.
+Touch, in the form of hugs, helps reduce stress, lowers blood pressure, elevates mood, and may enhance immune function.
 Senior citizens receive the least touch of any age group.
-To hold someone’s hand, to gently place a hand on their back, or give them a hug brings reassurance.
+To hold someone”s hand, to gently place a hand on their back, or give them a hug, brings reassurance.
 It is physical care and kindness.

-For babies and children touch is critical for their growth.
+For babies and children, touch is critical for their growth.
 As the earliest form of parent-child communication, it is wonderful at establishing bonds.
-I don’t think it matters how old we are, deep down we all want to be accepted for who we are.
-To be comforted and loved.
+I don”t think it matters how old we are, deep down, we all want to be accepted for who we are, to be comforted and loved.

-When my granny was dying I would hold both of her hands while I spoke to her.
-She was preparing to move on, and could not communicate with me and my mum, but by holding her hands, we could show her love and comfort.
+When my granny was dying, I would hold both of her hands, while I spoke to her.
+She was preparing to move on, and could not communicate with me and my mum but, by holding her hands, we could show her love and comfort.

-This is natural life.
-Natural expression that helps teach us love and compassion.
-Reminds us of the possibility of life.
-One of my favourite writers Franz Kafka wrote that “life’s splendour forever lies in wait about each one of us in all its fullness, but veiled from view, deep down, invisible, far off.
+This is natural life, and natural expression, that helps teach us love and compassion. it reminds us of the possibility of life.
+One of my favourite writers, Franz Kafka, wrote that: “life”s splendour forever lies in wait, about each one of us, in all its fullness, but veiled from view, deep down, invisible, far off.
 It is there, though, not hostile, not reluctant, not deaf.
-If you summon it by the right word, by its right name, it will come.”
+If you summon it, by the right word, by its right name, it will come.”

 Part VI